-There are some of the portraits I have done that I continuously get asked about, and this is one of them.
-The Hans Blix portrait done on the Faroe Islands in 2007
+There are some of the portraits I have done that I continuously get asked about, and this is one of them, the Hans Blix portrait.

-Hence it was easy to make an appointment with Hans Blix about a videoed interview for Sky News, as well as a portrait session.
-The video interview was set up in the hotel lobby, and while that was being done, I went looking inside the hotel for a spot for the portrait.
+Hence it was easy to make an appointment with Hans Blix about a portrait session and a televised interview for Sky News.
+The video interview was set up in the hotel lobby, and while that was going on, I went looking inside the hotel for a spot for a portrait.

-Doing video interview with Hans Blix for Sky News downstairs in the lobby with Emma Brumpton
+Doing video interview with Dr. Hans Blix for Sky News downstairs in the lobby.

-On the 1st floor in the restaurant, where tourists, assistants, security-people and bomb dogs were having breakfast, I found a spot with a black door as background in the very end of the room.
-Hans Blix would be sitting comfortable in a Danish Wegner arm-chair facing a long room with black walls and a black ceiling, and with one long panorama-window to his left.
-Soft morning light streaming in from the foggy landscape outside.
+I checked the chair, Hans Blix would be sitting comfortable in a Danish designed Wegner Y-Chair facing a long room with black walls and a black ceiling, and with the one panorama-window to his left, soft morning light streaming in from the foggy landscape outside.

 When doing a portrait - and any photo for that matter - the most important thing is the light.
 To find a place to palce the face of the person so that the light falls beautifully on the face.
 Quality of light is not the amount of light but the size of the light source.
 In this case a big panorama window with very soft and gentle morning light streaming in was perfect for the mood I was looking for, and equals a very large light source.
 Not strong light, but beautiful soft light from a large surface.
 I could also have done a setup with the film lights we had used for the interview, and in that case I would set it up to emulate natural light, but this was easier: It was already there.

-When the interview was done, I asked Dr. Hans Blix to come with me upstairs and sit down with his book he ahd just published about his time as UN Weapons Inspector.
-I simply asked him to sit straight in the chair, place his hands casually on the book.
+When the interview was over, I asked Dr. Hans Blix to come with me upstairs and sit down with his book he ahd just published about his time as UN Weapons Inspector.
+I simply asked him to sit upright in the chair, place his hands casually on the book.
 I checked that the glasses, shirt and all was sitting all right, then I asked him to look straight into the camera, thanks!
 Then look out the vindow, thanks!

 How does Swedish integrety look?

-As for the portrait itself, I did have an idea about the personality and the tone I thought would be right.
-Hans Blix was the United Nations weapons inspector who continiously for years reported "there are no weapons of mass destruction in Iraq" upon which he was ousted in the world press by the American President Bush and the British Prime Minister Blair and the world press helped promote the idea that he had been uable to discover the weapons of mass destruction that Bush and Blair wanted the world to believe whas there.
+As for the portrait itself, I did have an idea about the personality and the emotion/attitude I thought would be right.
+Hans Blix was the United Nations weapons inspector who continiously, for years reported, "There are no weapons of mass destruction in Iraq" upon which he was ousted by the American President Bush and the British Prime Minister Blair and the world press helped promote the idea that he had been uable to discover the weapons of mass destruction that Bush and Blair wanted the world to believe whas there.